msped/AutoLog/README.md

 ### Local Deployment

 To run the site locally, use `git clone https://github.com/msped/AutoLog.git`.
-Secondly in the commnad line `pip install -r requirements.txt`, this will install all the dependencies needed to run the application.
+Install venv with `pip install venv` and run `python -m venv (path to the env)`.
+Move to this directory and install the packages / dependancies from the requirements.txt using `pip install -r requirements.txt`.

 In order for the application to work it will need some environment variables, these and either be stored in your systems environment variables, or create a .env file and add a MONGO_URI, MONGO_DBNAME and a SECERT_KEY